-Outside areas and boundaries Repair category: 2 Notes: The boundaries appear reasonably well defined and fenced etc. You should verify with your conveyancer the extent of the boundaries attaching to the property.
-The timber boundary fences were leaning and repairs and maintenance should be anticipated.
+Outside areas and boundaries Repair category: 2 Notes: The boundaries appear reasonably well defined and fenced etc. Regular maintenance will be required.
+You should verify with your conveyancer the extent of the boundaries attaching to the property.
+The outside areas and boundaries will require repairs and maintenance.
+The timber fencing was leaning within the rear garden grounds and a timber cope has been fitted to the front boundary walls.

 Ceilings

-Repair category: 1
+Repair category:

 Notes: Within the limits of our inspection these generally appeared in fair condition consistent with age.
 During redecoration some plaster filling/repair may be required.